The journey for gold...

 CRED only uses gold certified with the Fairtrade stamp.
-Our gold comes from small scale miners at the Sotrami mine at San Filomena in Peru.
+Our gold comes from small scale miners at the Magdesa mine at Cuatrohoras in Peru.

 The Fairtrade gold certification is an independently audited criteria by Fairtrade International (FLO) to enable artisanal and small-scale miners (ASM) to improve their livelihoods, giving assurances to retailers and consumers that the miners are getting a fair deal for their work.

 All Fairtrade gold is mined under stringent social and environmental criteria, which is independently audited.
 To receive this certification, the miners have developed democratic and accountable organisations and formalised all their operations, they respect their environment and use safe working practices.
 The certification means that miners are paid a guarenteed Fairtrade minimum price, they receive a premium on the price to invest in their community and they develop long term relationships with their commercial partners.
 The Fairtrade premium enables them to live better, send their kids to school, put food on the table and develop their communities.
 Mines, miners and metals are independently audited by FLO Cert against the Fairtrade standard.
 The full Fairtrade Standard can be downloaded here.